 The Celtic Tiger years and the Irish financial meltdown, as seen through my eyes.

-At the tail-end of 2004, while I was in sixth year, our school principle ordered us into to the GP room for a “chat.”
+At the tail-end of 2004, while I was in sixth year, our school principal ordered us into to the GP room for a “chat.”
 To sum things up; he wasn’t happy.
 Our attendance was low and there was a general consensus amongst the teachers that we were not applying ourselves properly.

 Some of our peers had dropped out of school two years prior, and they seemed to be raking it in.
 We’d see apprentices driving by in their souped-up Honda Civics and we’d see our block-laying friends flashing wads of cash on pay day.
-Some of these 17-year-old lads were renting apartments and driving new-ish cars.
+Some of these 17-year-old lads were renting their own apartments and driving new-ish cars.

-As the meeting with our principal was coming to an end, he began to adopt a more casual tone, almost as though he was making one last ditch effort to get through to us.
+As the meeting with our principal was coming to an end, he adopted a less confrontational tone, almost as though he was making one last ditch effort to get through to us.

 “Lads, it’s not going to last forever.”

 A few years later, that sentence came back to me.

 I also planned on getting in on the action.